 Every region in Australia needs protecting by an environment centre.
-This is especially true for Sutherland Shire – because this Shire is the most remarkable local government region in Australia.
-It is home to a host of threatened natural features: the two great bays, Port Hacking and Botany Bay; three of Sydney’s six rivers, four national parks including the oldest in the world; many of Sydney’s best beaches; and the birthplace of the nation, where Aboriginal and European cultures first met.
-By the way, Aborigines are reported by the First Fleet diarists to have assembled muttering, shouting and making obscene gestures when Phillip’s sailors indiscriminately chopped down trees on Kurnell – that’s the first environmental protest meeting in Australian history!
-And we have over 100 urban bushland areas in the Shire to protect, along with 50 per cent of Sydney mangroves and 90 percent of its saltmarshes.
+This is especially true for the Sutherland Shire – one of the most remarkable local government regions in Australia.
+It is home to a host of natural features: the two great bays, Port Hacking and Botany Bay; three of Sydney’s six rivers, four national parks including the oldest in the world; many of Sydney’s best beaches; and the place where Aboriginal and European cultures first met.

-- an expansion of Helensburgh that would have polluted the Royal National Park, 1994;
+- a Helensburgh expansion that would have polluted the Royal National Park, 1994

 - construction of the M6 which would split the Shire in two

 - development of 3000 homes in West Menai

 Bob Walshe passed away on 6 March, 2018.
 A tribute to Bob, “An Activist for all Seasons”, by Rowan Cahill, gives a heartfelt overview of his life, “his modesty, his kindness, thoughtfulness, and intelligence”: